AwesomeVisa/awesome-immigration/whv.md

 - Intro: New Zealand has working holiday scheme agreements with many countries, allowing you to work in and explore our great country.
 Every year hundreds of young people apply for New Zealand working holiday visas, and spend a year or two working in New Zealand.
 - Length of Stay: 12 months
+- Age Limit: 18 to 30, but 18 to 35 in a select few countries.

 ### Singapore

 #### [Work Holiday Pass (under Work Holiday Programme)](https://www.mom.gov.sg/passes-and-permits/work-holiday-programme)

 - Intro: The Work Holiday Programme allows eligible students and young graduates to work and holiday in Singapore for 6 months.
+You are an undergraduate or graduate of a university in Australia, France, Germany, Hong Kong, Japan, Netherlands, New Zealand, Switzerland, United Kingdom or United States.
+Your university is recognised by the government of the respective ten countries or regions.
 - Length of Stay: 6 months
+- Age Limit: 18 to 25

 #### [Work Holiday Pass (under Work and Holiday Visa Programme)](https://www.mom.gov.sg/passes-and-permits/work-and-holiday-visa-programme)

 - Intro: The Work and Holiday Visa Programme allows eligible Australian students and graduates to work and holiday in Singapore for 12 months.
 - Length of Stay: 12 months
+- Age Limit: 18 to 30

 ### South Korea